ibm-cloud-docs/vpc/backup_service_vpc_about.md

 ### Activity tracking and auditing
 {: #backup-activity-tracker}

-When a backup is created, an event is triggered for the [Backup service](/docs/vpc?topic=vpc-at_events&interface=ui#events-backup-service) and [Snapshots service](/docs/vpc?topic=vpc-at_events&interface=ui#events-snapshots).
+When a backup is created, it triggers an event for the [Backup service](/docs/vpc?topic=vpc-at_events&interface=ui#events-backup-service) and [Snapshots service](/docs/vpc?topic=vpc-at_events&interface=ui#events-snapshots).
 Similarly, when the service fails to create a backup due to missing authorization, an event is triggered to notify you.
 Event logs are also created when backup policies or plans are created or deleted.
 For more information, see [Activity tracking events for IBM Cloud VPC](/docs/vpc?topic=vpc-at_events).

 ## Next steps